Aditya20743/LNMConnects/README.md

 ##  Key Features

-- User registration and login
+-User registration and login
-- Authentication using JWT Tokens
+-Authentication using JWT Tokens
-- Story searching  and pagination
+-Story searching and pagination
-- CRUD operations (Story create, read, update and delete)
-- Upload user ımages and story ımages  to the server
+-CRUD operations (Story create, read, update and delete) -Upload user ımages and story ımages to the server -Liking stories to show our view
-- Liking  stories and adding stories  to the Reading list
-- Commenting  on the story
-- Skeleton loading effect
+-Skeleton loading effect
-- Responsive Design
+-Responsive Design

 <br/>